+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: December 12, 2014 Revised Date: May 12, 2022 Title: Use of Tire Deflation Devices Pages: 4 Distribution: All Members Cross Reference: CALEA Reference Chapters 41 Chief of Police Approval Todd Pinion
+Written Directive System December 12, 2014 May 12, 2022

+Title: Pages: Distribution:

+Use of Tire Deflation Devices 4 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapters 41 Todd Pinion

 The Decatur Police Department has adopted the use of Tire Deflation Devices to aid in the prevention or termination of vehicle pursuits.
 The current adopted system for this use is the Federal Signal Stinger Spike System and no other systems are authorized.